Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Your aortic valve is the “door” that controls blood flow between your heart and your aorta (the largest artery in your body).
+Your aortic valve is the “door” that opens and closes to control blood flow between your heart and your aorta (the largest artery in your body).
 With each heartbeat, your heart pumps oxygen-rich blood into your aorta.
 From there, your blood then travels through many branches to reach your organs and tissues.
-But to successfully nourish your body, your blood first needs to leave your heart.
-That’s where your aortic valve comes into play.

 Your aortic valve opens to allow blood to travel from the left ventricle of your heart (its main pumping chamber) into your aorta.
-This happens each time your left ventricle contracts (systole).
-When your left ventricle relaxes (diastole), your aortic valve closes.
+This happens each time your left ventricle contracts (squeezes).
+When your left ventricle relaxes, the valve closes.

 Normally, your aortic valve closes tightly enough to keep blood flowing in the correct direction.
-However, if you have aortic regurgitation, your valve doesn’t close all the way.
+But if you have aortic valve regurgitation, your valve doesn’t close all the way.
 This means that each time your left ventricle relaxes, some blood leaks backward into this chamber.
+While this is a cause for concern, healthcare providers have treatments they can use to help you.

 Advertisement